Chris-Johnston/Chris-Johnston.github.io/index.md

     - I also have [contributed to the Discord.NET library.][dnetcontrib]
 I've done refactoring, unit tests, developed new functionality, and helped contribute to the documentation.
   - I made a minimal [reverse-engineered library for driving Chinese knockoff IOT lightbulbs using Wireshark.][bulbgit]
 Currently it can turn lights on and off in any color.
-  - I'm [currently developing a Python library for assembling, disassembling and simulating the Motorola 68K processor][easier68k] to replace legacy software that was used at my school, with the goal of more flexible functionality and much better cross-platform support.
+  - I'm [currently developing a Python library (Easier68k) for assembling, disassembling and simulating the Motorola 68K processor][easier68k] to replace legacy software that was used at my school, with the goal of more flexible functionality and much better cross-platform support.
   - I contributed to my school's hackathon, by providing example code for [Discord, Twitter, and Spotify bots in Python and C#][uwbhacks-barebones].
 I also [wrote up documentation and included relevant topics in our documentation.][uwbhacks]
+During the event, I lead the group of tutors to help participants with coding questions.
     - I also [laser cut some trophies.][uwbhacks-trophy]
+ - I worked in a team to make a game in my Introduction to Game Development class.
+[It's called Grappel, and can be found here.
+Try the web build!][grappel]
+We were voted as one of the most popular games.

 [cjgithub]: https://github.com/Chris-Johnston
 [binkeyboardgit]: https://github.com/Chris-Johnston/BinaryKeyboard